 - Extra virgin olive oil (or oil of your choice)

-- 2 tbsp Za'atar (double if 2 pork loins and so on)
+- 2 tablespoon Za'atar (double if 2 pork loins and so on)

 - 2-3 chopped garlic cloves